Jiawen97/PersonalizationTheoryProject/readme.md

 ### Model 1
 - To identify the number of neighbours for the Item Based Collaborative Filtering Model, we split the dataset into 3 different training and testing ratios.
   - A ratio of 50:50 of the training and test data
   - A ratio of 80:20 of the training and test data
   - A ratio of 90:10 of the training and test data
 - Once we had split the data into the training and testing dataset, we chose some different neighbourhood sizes
 - Calculating the RMSE error across the 3 different splits for the different cneighbourhood choices, we chose the neighbourhood size k which achieved the minimum RMSE.
 - To identify the number of latent factors for Matrix Factorisation with Regularisation, we again split the data into different training and testing ratios.
 - The k denoting the number of Latent Space Dimensions was chosen based on the RMSE across the different training and testing splits.

-To see the impact of neighbourhood sizes, we plotted the graph below
+To see the impact of neighbourhood sizes, we plotted the graph below:
 ![item](img/Item-based.png)

 Some key points seen were: